John 1:35: Analysis

 The writer of the gospel divides the events of verses 19 to 50 into four 'days': the day (or period) when the Jerusalem delegation met John to enquire into his identity and purpose (John 1:19-28) is followed by John seeing Jesus coming towards him "the next day" in verse 29, and on "the next day again", he directs his own disciples towards following Jesus (John 1:35-37).
 A fourth 'day' follows (John 1:43) on which Jesus wanted to go to Galilee and invited Philip to follow him.

 In this verse, "the next day" appears to imply that St. John is saying that John the Baptist bore witness to Jesus, that he was the Christ, on three consecutive days.
 Cornelius a Lapide summarizes these three witnesses: 1) he gave a judicial witness, when he was asked by the Jewish messengers, 2) on the day following, which was March 2, and 3) before his own disciples, so that he might cause them to go from himself to Jesus.
 It appears that two of the disciples were especially singled out as having particularly close communication with John.
 One of these disciples is identified in verse 40 as St. Andrew.
+Alfred Plummer suggests that "the other was no doubt St. John himself".

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: